Mitchell Schwartz: 2013 season

 In 2013, Schwartz again started all 16 games for the Browns, and played all offensive snaps (1,106).
 He and the Browns faced his brother's team, the Chiefs, at Arrowhead Stadium in Kansas City on October 27, 2013, and the two became the first Jewish siblings to play against each other in NFL history.

 2014 season

 In 2014, Schwartz for the third straight year started all 16 games for the Browns, and played all offensive snaps.
 He was named to the 2014 PFF All-Third Year Team.

 2015 season

 In 2015, Schwartz started all 16 games for the Browns for the fourth consecutive season, playing all offensive snaps.
 He recovered two fumbles on the season.
 Pro Football Focus graded him at 80.8.
 He was named to the Pro Football Focus All-Pro Second-team.
-Since Schwartz was drafted, in his four years with the Browns, he started every single game at right tackle, without missing one offensive snap.
+Since Schwartz was selected, in his four years with the Browns, he started every single game at right tackle, without missing one offensive snap.